SEN Annual Report

 - All children attend a transition session where they spend some time with their new class teacher.
 Additional visits are also arranged for children who need extra time in their new school.

-- Mrs Baker and Mrs Bruce will meet parents/carers prior to their child joining the school as appropriate.
+- Mrs Perry and Mrs Bruce will meet parents/carers prior to their child joining the school as appropriate.

-- Mrs Bruce will liaise with the SENDCOs from the other schools.
+- Mrs Bruce/Mrs Monk will liaise with the SENDCOs from the other schools.

 - How are the school’s resources allocated and matched to children’s special educational needs?

 - The SEND budget is allocated by the DfE each financial year.
-The money is used to provide additional support or resources dependant on an individual’s needs.
+The money is used to provide additional support or resources dependent on an individual’s needs.

 - The additional provision may be allocated after discussion with the class teacher at child progress meetings or if a concern has been raised by them at another time during the year.